opencybersecurityalliance/kestrel-huntbook/README.md

 - [Sysmon + Elasticsearch + Kestrel](https://opencybersecurityalliance.org/posts/kestrel-2021-07-26/)
 - [Sysflow/Sysmon + Elasticsearch + Kestrel](https://opencybersecurityalliance.org/posts/kestrel-sysflow-bheu21-open-hunting-stack/)

-### Open huntbook files on GitHub directly
+### 3. Open huntbook files on GitHub directly

-You can open `*.ipynb` huntbook files directly on GitHub.
+You can open `*.ipynb` huntbook files on GitHub.
 This is a fallback option if binder (Kestrel cloud sandbox) is not working.
 This option only allows you to view huntbooks, but not re-execute or adjust any hunt steps.
-In addition, Kestrel syntax highlight is not supported in this approach, and this is not a recommended way of interacting with huntbooks.
+In addition, Kestrel syntax highlight is not supported in this approach, and this approach should only be used when other options are not avaliable.

 ## How to Contribute